gitcoinco/grants-stack-indexer-v2/README.md

 pnpm db:cache:migrate
 ```

-7. Bootstrap DB with IPFS metadata and Pricing(optional):
+7. Bootstrap DB with IPFS metadata and Pricing and StrategyTimings(optional):

 ```
+# To run all of them
+pnpm bootstrap:all

+# To run one specific one
 pnpm bootstrap:metadata
 pnpm bootstrap:pricing
+pnpm boostrap:strategyTimings
 ```

-8. Apply migrations:
+1. Apply migrations:

 ```
 pnpm db:migrate